jaeyk/jaeyk.github.io/index.md

 ### Book projects

-- "How Other Minorities Organized: Local Origins of Multiracial America." (based on [dissertation](https://escholarship.org/content/qt3531f8fr/qt3531f8fr.pdf))
+- "Racism Is Not Enough: Policy Origins of Multiracial America." (based on [dissertation](https://escholarship.org/content/qt3531f8fr/qt3531f8fr.pdf))
 - "Civic Data Science: Using Data to Mature Democracy." (in Korean; forthcoming by *Sejong Books* in 2023)

 ### Edited volume book chapters